 Fact Sourcing & Attribution

-The Pulse’s team has been producing media for over a decade in the independent media space.
-We adhere to true to journalism that is balanced, not politically motivated, well sourced and attributed, and clearly indicates hypothesis when facts or sources are not available to support an idea.
+The Pulse’s team has been producing media for over 15 years.
+We adhere to journalism that is balanced, not politically motivated, well sourced and attributed, and clearly indicates hypothesis when facts or sources are not available to support an idea.
 Readers will always see sourcing clearly outlined in our articles where we have them.
 Where there is uncertainty about analysis, we will mention this as such.

 The Pulse and its editorial staff seeks to maintain the highest journalistic standards and does not take payment from any outside source for stories and news.